Ko-fi/kofi-wordpress-button/Readme.txt

 Ko-fi offer Ko-fi Gold, a totally optional upgrade which allows creators to receive recurring monthly donations, create supporter only content and build a monthly membership service.

-= What does the Wordpress Plugin do =
+= What does the WordPress Plugin do =

-The Wordpress plugin allows wordpress users to easily add a customisable 'Support me on Ko-fi' button to their blog or website.
+The WordPress plugin allows WordPress users to easily add a customisable 'Support me on Ko-fi' button to their blog or website.
 Simply add the plugin, enter your page details and place the widget in a sidebar or widget area.

 Alternatively use the [kofi] shortcode in your page or in the shortcode block.